expo/expo/docs/README.md

 - `hideTOC`: Whether to hide the table of contents (appears on the right sidebar).
 Defaults to `false`.
 - `sidebar_title`: The title of the page to display in the sidebar.
 Defaults to the page title.
 - `maxHeadingDepth`: The max level of headings shown in Table of Content on the right side.
 Defaults to `3`.
+- `isNew`: Whether to display the new label for a page.
+Commonly used with API pages under Reference.
+Defaults to `false`.

 ### Edit Code